 That doesn't mean, though, that the goal is to be perceived as a TV show.
 Some of the best shows are the ones that acknowledge their Web roots, and have fun online with the fact that they can build out the world their characters live in beyond a rigid episodic structure.
 One of our curated picks, the hilarious "Acting School Academy," stands out not just because of the central episodes, but the incredible breadth of auxiliary content created to accompany the show.
 There are fake commercials, vlogs, even in-character interviews with real journalists; there are also Facebook and Twitter accounts for both the characters and the show.
 It's a new definition for the phrase "epic narrative."

+What advice would you give to original content creators who are trying to find an audience?
 Well, first off, it's really helpful if your show is good, and good right from the beginning.
 A great first 30 seconds is so important when it comes to grabbing an audience.

 Then, know how to sell your show to both potential audiences and professionals.
 Come up with a pitch that really defines your show, sets it apart as unique, and then target pre-existing communities that might be interested.